Product

 8. Use ad extensions

 Eighthly, use ad extensions.
-By incorporating them, you’re giving users more reasons to click your ad.
+By adding Bing ad extensions, you can show extra information such as sitelinks, prices, phone numbers, or locations before the user clicks.
 Extensions can also make your ads visually larger, grabbing more attention on the search results page and increasing ad clicks.
 The most popular and highly effective ad extensions include the following:

 • Sitelink Extensions – showcase links to different sections of your website relevant to the search query, giving users a clear path to what they’re interested in.

 • Call Extensions – make it easy for mobile users to contact you directly by displaying a “Call Now” button.
-This is a great option for businesses that thrive on phone inquiries.
+Call extensions are useful for businesses that rely on phone inquiries.

 • Location Extensions – increase your local visibility by highlighting your business address and prompting users to get directions.
-They are perfect for stationary stores or businesses with local service areas.
+Location extensions are great for physical stores or businesses with defined local service areas.

 • Price Extensions – showcase your competitive pricing right within your ad.
-This can be a game-changer for businesses offering products or services with clear pricing structures.
+Price extensions can help businesses with clear pricing structures qualify clicks before users visit the landing page.

 9. Set up tracking and conversion goals